rufinoleonardo/rufinoleonardo/README.md

 ## Hello!
-I'm Leo.
+I'm Leo, a mobile and web developer.
 ### It's a pleasure to have you here!

-    - 🌱 learning mobile development with Kotlin, Android Studio and Spring Framework.
+    - 🌱 learning more about mobile development.
     - 😄 Pronouns: He/him

 <a href="https://github.com/rufinoleonardo">